Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

 In this work, we use first-principles calculations to investigate the structural and electronic properties of $\mathrm{NbOX_2}$ compounds, focusing on the connection between the reported $Immm$ and $C2$ phases of $\mathrm{NbOCl_2}$.
 By identifying and characterizing the CDWs that mediate this transition, we aim to establish a method for achieving chiral selectivity in these materials.
 To this end, we analyze the Born-Oppenheimer energy surfaces (BOES) associated with the relevant phonon modes and identify the $C 2/m$ phase as a low-energy achiral intermediate structure, which can potentially be stabilized through anharmonic effects, external pressure or photoexcitation.
 We further characterize the electronic structure of all three phases, with the $C 2$ phase being an obstructed atomic limit (OAL) phase that hosts topologically non-trivial surface states under specific cleavage conditions.
-Additionally, we investigate the small energy barrier between enantiomers of the $C 2$ phase, demonstrating how an external electric field can break the symmetry, lift the energy degeneracy, and bias the system toward a specific handedness.
+Additionally, we investigate the small energy barrier between enantiomers of the $C 2$ phase, demonstrating how an external electric field can lift the energy degeneracy and bias the system toward a specific handedness.
 Lastly, we propose a practical mechanism for achieving chirality selectivity by combining electric fields and thermal fluctuations, offering a pathway for designing chiral materials with controllable enantiomeric populations.
+While the main manuscript focuses on \(\mathrm{NbOCl_2}\) as a representative example of the \(\mathrm{NbOX_2}\) family, the same systematic analysis has been applied to \(\mathrm{NbOBr_2}\) and \(\mathrm{NbOI_2}\), yielding the same qualitative results (see supplementary material \cite{supplementary}).

 The reported structure of $\mathrm{NbOCl_2}$ in space group $I m m m$ (No. 71) \cite{hillebrecht_1997} exhibits disorder in the chlorine atoms.
 Therefore, to enable density functional theory (DFT) calculations, we first constructed an ordered arrangement of chlorine atoms to compute both the phonon and electronic band structures.
 The electronic bands shown in Fig. \ref{fig:1}(b) show that the $I m m m$ is metallic (forced by the odd number of electrons), with a very low dispersion parallel to the Van der Waals (VdW) direction, showcasing the layered nature of the compound (see Fig. \ref{fig:1}(b,c)).
 Structures with an odd number of electrons are inherently prone to instabilities arising from spin imbalance, often resulting in a reconstruction of the electronic states.
 In this case, the phonon spectrum displays pronounced instabilities, as shown in Fig. \ref{fig:1}(d), highlighting the structural susceptibility of the compound and providing a natural explanation for its tendency toward disorder.
 Additionally, the Fermi surface displayed in Fig. \ref{fig:1}(c) shows the anticipated lack of dispersion in the VdW plane as well as two flat Fermi sheets akin to the ones one would expect from a one-dimensional system.
 This Fermi surface is dominated by the Niobium $d$ orbitals, which are predisposed to reconstruct and stabilize the system by forming a lower-energy, insulating state.